Wishes Messages Sayings

 I will __________________________

 Here’s an example: “I understand that you have worked all day and had to run errands for me today after work.
-I feel relieved when I don’t have to worry about those things when I come from work, because I like to start dinner right away.
+I feel relieved when I don’t have to worry about those things when I come from work because I like to start dinner right away.
 Would you help me again on Friday with a couple things, and I will have dinner ready for you and the kids when you get home.”

 Keep in mind that this is a difficult habit to develop in your language, and will likely feel unnatural.
 Usually it takes people several seconds to create these messages, and that is not the rate at which a real conversation goes.
 Ultimately, you want it to sound natural with more practice.
 You also want to consider who you are talking to: age, location, gender, position, etc. and add some common language that you would normally use to sound more natural.
 Your body language must also match the content of your intended message.